Caution: Top 10 Dangerous Human Foods for Dogs

 time

 Let’s face it: many of us feed our dogs from our plates even though we know we shouldn’t.
-While it’s tempting to give leftover scraps to our canine friends, the reality is there are many human foods that are unhealthy and even dangerous for dogs.
+While it’s tempting to give leftover scraps to our canine friends, the reality is that there are many human foods that are unhealthy and even dangerous for dogs.
 Feeding table scraps to your dog can be a bad habit that can harm your pet.
-Before feeding something new to your pet, you must ask yourself questions like, can dogs have sugar?

 The High Cost of Table Scraps